 I may reuse this strategy every season.
 I love thinking outside the decor box to restyle my home.

 The power of a throw cannot be overestimated.
 I love to use them everywhere to add beauty, color, texture and detail.
 They are so versatile for decorating.
 In every room I lay them on furniture or keep them in baskets for easy access.
 My family uses our throws day and night.

 I love the addition of a luxurious faux fur throw in Frederick’s bedroom.
 I know for a fact that cozy throws are both of my sons’ favorite aspects of my decorating.
 Here you can see a couple different looks: sometimes I keep it on the bed and sometimes on the bench.
 This is just one example how my decor is honestly constantly moving.

 Looking at these pictures of my family room can you notice all seven designer tips employed in this space?
 Do you remember them all?

 - The color scheme is traditional red and green with plenty of white to brighten.

 - The style is farmhouse inspired.

 - Can you see my use of symmetry?

-- And repetition? …which I used to balance the room and make the various elements tie together.
+- And repetition?
+I used this to balance the room and make the various elements tie together.